Jump to ratings and reviews

 Flaw of Form

-This collection of short stories is the unquestionable highlight of Volume One of Levi's collected writings.
-It picks up the themes from the previous collection about changing technologies and their impact on individuals and society.
-But these are somehow deeper, some written from the perspective of civilizations, both terrestrial and beyond, to become about more than technology.
-They are social commentary which questions and conclusions not based in any era.
-A couple of the stories require repeated readings and reminders to read again in future years.
-Not for their complexity, but for their deep profundity.
+Picking up themes from the previous collection about changing technologies and their impact on individuals and society.
+These are somehow deeper, some written from the perspective of civilizations, both terrestrial and beyond, creating social commentary with questions to be applied to any era.
+Some require repeated readings, not for their complexity, but to grasp their deep profundity.

 Profile Image for Lori L (She Treads Softly) .